Southeast Forestlands logoSoutheast Forestlands

 Forestry Consultants & Timber Sales — Tuscaloosa County, AL

-Independent registered foresters representing landowners in Tuscaloosa County, AL. Sealed-bid timber sales, cruises, appraisals, reforestation, and prescribed burning.
+Independent registered foresters representing landowners in Tuscaloosa County, AL. Sealed-bid timber sales, cruises, appraisals, reforestation, and Prescribed Burning.

 "Eric has been my forester over 20 years.
 Always precise, informative — uses the latest data, mapping, drone footage, lidar imaging — and is within a few dollars of actual real-time value every single time.
 He's top notch."